Enrolling in Medicare

 Do I need Medicare to have full coverage?

-Yes/Likely.
-Once you turn 65, it is likely that your group coverage will become secondary coverage and Medicare will become the primary insurance.
+Yes.
+Once you turn 65, your group health insurance will become secondary coverage and Medicare will become the primary insurance.
 If you do not enroll in Medicare, you may not have full coverage.

 Medicare “Who Pays First” Law states that since the employer who you get your insurance through has less than 20 employees, Medicare becomes the primary insurance once you turn 65.